Beechworth Victoria

 Aerial view of Dunkeld township and Mount Sturgeon in Grampians National Park at sunset

-The Dunkeld Arboretum is accessible for all, and wandering around the beautiful space overlooked by Mt Sturgeon/Wurgarri is a lovely walk to enjoy.
-If you feel more adventurous, a hike up Mt Sturgeon or Mt Abrupt/Mud-Dadjug will provide gorgeous views over Dunkeld.
+The Dunkeld Arboretum is an easy, accessible walk with views up to Mt Sturgeon/Wurgarri.
+If you want more of a workout, the hike up Mt Sturgeon or Mt Abrupt/Mud-Dadjug delivers good views over the surrounding plains.
 Next to Mt Sturgeon is the smaller mountain, The Piccaninny/Bainggug, perfect for climbing with kids.

 Dunkeld Victoria Australia